-(1) The permittee shall have the conservation easement, including a legal description, survey, and scaled drawings of the areas in question, prepared and sent for legal review and approval to the U.S. Army Corps of Engineers, Regulatory Division, Enforcement Section via electronic mail at SAJ-RD-Enforcement@usace.army.mil.

-(2) Within 30 days of U.S. Army Corps of Engineers' approval of the proposed easement, the permittee shall record the easement in the public records of Bay or Walton County, Florida.
-Within 60 days of the Corps approval of the draft conservation easement, the permittee shall forward a certified copy of the recorded easement to the Regulatory Division, at the addresses listed in the Reporting Address Special Condition.

-(3) The Permittee must show that it has clear title to the real property and can legally place it under a conservation easement.
+- a.
+The permittee shall have the conservation easement, including a legal description, survey, and scaled drawings of the areas in question, prepared and sent for legal review and approval to the U.S. Army Corps of Engineers, Regulatory Division, Enforcement Section via electronic mail at SAJ-RD-Enforcement@usace.army.mil. - b.
+Within 30 days of U.S. Army Corps of Engineers' approval of the proposed easement, the permittee shall record the easement in the public records of Bay or Walton County, Florida.
+Within 60 days of the Corps approval of the draft conservation easement, the permittee shall forward a certified copy of the recorded easement to the Regulatory Division, at the addresses listed in the Reporting Address Special Condition. - c.
+The Permittee must show that it has clear title to the real property and can legally place it under a conservation easement.
 Along with the submittal of the draft conservation easement, the Permittee shall submit a title insurance commitment, in favor of the grantee, for the property that is being offered for preservation.
 Any existing liens or encumbrances on the property must be subordinated to the conservation easement.
-At the time of recordation of the conservation easement, a copy of a title insurance policy written in favor of the DEP must be provided to the Corps in an amount equal to the current market value of the property.
+At the time of recordation of the conservation easement, a copy of a title insurance policy written in favor of the

+DEP must be provided to the Corps in an amount equal to the current market value of the property.
-(4) In the event the permit verification is transferred, proof of delivery of a copy of the recorded conservation easement to the subsequent permittee or permittees must be submitted to the Corps together with the notification of permit transfer.

-(5) Grantee shall not assign its rights or obligations under a conservation easement except to another organization qualified to hold such interests under the applicable state and federal laws, including §704.06 Florida Statutes, and committed to holding the conservation easement exclusively for conservation purposes.
+- d.
+In the event the permit verification is transferred, proof of delivery of a copy of the recorded conservation easement to the subsequent permittee or permittees must be submitted to the Corps together with the notification of permit transfer. - e.
+Grantee shall not assign its rights or obligations under a conservation easement except to another organization qualified to hold such interests under the applicable state and federal laws, including §704.06 Florida Statutes, and committed to holding the conservation easement exclusively for conservation purposes.
 The Corps shall be notified in writing of any intention to reassign the conservation easement to a new grantee and must approve selection of the grantee.
 The new grantee must accept the assignment in writing and deliver a copy of the acceptance to the Corps.
-The conservation easement must then be re-recorded and indexed in the same manner as any other instrument affecting title to real property, and a certified copy of the recorded conservation easement shall be furnished to the Corps.

-(6) The conservation easements must be recorded prior to commencing any activities authorized by this RGP or according to the timeframe specified in the verification.

-11. Reporting and Monitoring Requirements: By 15 February of every year in which impacts are authorized, St. Joe must provide an Annual Report.
-The Annual Report must include:

-(1) The total acreage of impact approved

-(2) The location and acreage of any mitigation activity undertaken

-(3) The number and acreage of conservation easements recorded.
-Conservation easements for projects authorized 45 days prior to February 15th may be recorded in the following year.

-(4) Conservation units conveyed to other owners

-(5) The number and location of high quality wetland road crossings restored.

-(6) Activities undertaken within conservation units including the total number of acres of land disturbance
+The conservation easement must then be re-recorded and indexed in the same manner as any other instrument affecting title to real property, and a certified copy of the recorded conservation easement shall be furnished to the Corps. - f.
+The conservation easements must be recorded prior to commencing any activities authorized by this RGP or according to the timeframe specified in the verification. - g.
+The required Conservation Unit acreages must be placed under conservation easement within six months from the date of issuance of Individual Project Approval. - 11.
+Reporting and Monitoring Requirements: By 15 February of every year in which impacts are authorized, St. Joe must provide an Annual Report.
+The Annual Report must include: - a.
+The total acreage of impact approved. - b.
+The location and acreage of any mitigation activity undertaken. - c.
+The number and acreage of conservation easements recorded.
+Conservation easements for projects authorized 45 days prior to February 15th may be recorded in the following year. - d.
+Conservation units conveyed to other owners. - e.
+The number and location of high quality wetland road crossings restored. - f.
+Activities undertaken within conservation units including the total number of acres of land disturbance.